ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/simd-info-demo/simdinfo-example2.md

 final                         : a4d8    0 56b8    0 2198    0  578    0
 ```

-As you can see the results of both match, **SIMD.info** was especially helpful in this process, providing detailed descriptions and examples that guided the translation of complex intrinsics between different SIMD architectures.
+As you can see the results of both executions on different architectures match.
+You were able to use **SIMD.info** to help with the translation of complex intrinsics between different SIMD architectures.